How can we make the civil justice system work better for people?

 Innovations can increase their ability to make strategic decisions.

-Innovations can give more people more confidence that they can use the system — that they are capable to engage with the system.
+Innovations can give more people more confidence that they can use the system — that they are capable of engaging with the system.
 This is particularly important to include historically excluded groups in the justice system, so they can use it equally.

 Impact 4: